Skip to content

 This boundary has two important consequences:

 1. Short-term writes are safe and cheap.auto_digest runs every 15 minutes.
-Because it writes with infer=False, no LLM extraction or dedup is triggered at write time — keeping costs minimal and writes fast.
+Because it writes with infer=True, mem0 runs fact extraction and dedup at write time — keeping costs minimal and writes fast.

 2. Global dedup happens exactly once, at promotion time.
 When auto_dream promotes a short-term memory to long-term (re-add with no run_id), mem0 searches across the entire long-term store.
 This is the moment where redundant, updated, or already-covered knowledge gets merged.
 The result: long-term memory stays compact and non-redundant, even after months of daily operation.